xpmethod-workshops/dhsi-coding-fundamentals/README.md

 ## Day 3 (6hr)

-Morning (9:00am-12:00pm)
+### Morning (9:00am-12:00pm)
 - Building the [Zodiac][14] II

-Afternoon (1:30pm-4:00pm)
+### Afternoon (1:30pm-4:00pm)
 - Project brainstorm

 ## Day 4 (6hr)

-Project work all day.
+Project work all day!

 ## Day 5 (3hr)

 Project work all morning and project presentations in the afternoon.
 Where to go from here.
 Resources.
 Paths to development.